7 Reasons Why People Abuse Drugs

 7) Mental health illnesses

-A mental health illness can put individuals at a higher risk of developing an addiction as they may use substances to cope with the difficult feelings rather than getting help.
+A mental health illness can also put individuals at a higher risk of developing an addiction as they may use substances to cope with the difficult feelings, rather than getting help.

 Our Complete Recovery Journey - from your initial enquiry, all the way through treatment and beyond into ongoing support, New Leaf Recovery are there to guide and support you.